-What is the most expensive glassware?
+What is the most expensive vintage glassware?

 The most expensive piece of glassware ever sold at an auction was a Roman glass bowl, which is 1,700 years old.
 The oil lamp, known as the Constable-Maxwell cage-cup, sold for more than two million dollars at an auction.

-How do you identify Fenton glass?
+How do you identify cranberry glass?

-How do you date old glass?
+How do you identify cobalt glass?